mafiosnik777/enhancr/README.md

 # System Requirements

 #### Minimum:
  - Dual Core CPU with Hyperthreading enabled
- - Vulkan-capable graphics processor
+ - Vulkan-capable graphics processor for inference with NCNN
  - Windows 10

 #### Recommended:

 -   Quad Core Intel Kaby Lake/AMD Ryzen or newer with Hyperthreading enabled
 -   16 GB RAM
--   NVIDIA 1000 Series (Pascal) for TensorRT/NCNN or AMD Polaris for NCNN
+-   NVIDIA 2000 Series (Ampere) for TensorRT/NCNN or AMD Polaris for NCNN
 -   Windows 11

+<sub>Sidenote: Starting with TensorRT 8.6, support for 2nd generation Kepler and Maxwell (900 Series and below) has been dropped.
+You will need at least a Pascal GPU (1000 series and up) and CUDA 12.0 + driver version >= 525.xx to run inference using TensorRT.</sub>

 # Installation